chefspec/chefspec/README.md

 chef_run.file('/var/log/bar.log').should be_owned_by('user', 'group')
 ```

-Assert that a file would have the expected content:
+Assert that a file would have the expected content (matches on partial content):

 ```ruby
 chef_run.should create_file_with_content 'hello-world.txt', 'hello world'